thierno953/Ansible/07-vault/README.md

 ## Why use Ansible Vault ?

-- Ansible is used for automation, the playbooks contain certain credentials, SSL certificates, or other sensitive data.
+- Ansible is used for automation, the playbooks contain certain credentials, **SSL certificates**, or other sensitive data.
 Usually, we store our sensitive data in the variable of vault.

 ```bash
 [control]